Understanding the Dative Case in Slovak for English Speakers

 - Feminine nouns typically end with -e or -i.

-- Plural nouns have their own dative endings depending on gender.
+- Plural nouns have their own dative endings depending on gender and declension pattern.

 - dávať (to give)